 “It’s the old story of location, location, location.
 What most buyers want to know is whether the acreage is close to their place of employment, good schools, churches, hard-surface roads and parks.
 Ninety-nine percent of the people who call me about acreages are going to come and look when one comes up for sale.
 Very few have said ‘forget it’ if they see a hog barn in the neighborhood.
 Many understand that farmers raise hogs and cattle out in the country and know that it comes with the territory.
-For most, it’s a non-issue.” —Jeff Obrecht, a 20-year veteran of the real estate business who also is an auctioneer and independent contractor and does considerable business in Hardin County, Iowa, home to the most hogs of any county in the state
+For most, it’s a non-issue.” —Jeff Obrecht, realtor and auctioneer, Hardin County

-The fact is that property values — and their rise and fall — are based on many factors including proximity to business, number of recreational opportunities, the performance of local, state and national economies, housing availability, population trends and convenience of transportation routes, to name just a few.
-However, it’s fair to say that a strong and robust livestock sector enhance property values.
+- Property values are based on a variety of factors including proximity to business, number of recreational opportunities, the performance of local, state and national economies, housing availability, population trends and convenience of transportation routes.